sacheendra/appbase-apidoc/README.md

  - __callback__ - with args: (err,new obj snapshot)

 #### Returns
-The same `Appbase` reference, to allow chaining of set methods
+The same `Appbase` reference, to allow chaining of methods

 ### destroy()
 Delete the whole object, references to this object in other objects will be removed as well.